AlaaHalumi/2gatherapi-js/README.md

 </div>

 <h2>tg-chat: </h2>
-<p>chat plugin contain 2 input one with name id and the second with message id and button init with btn-send id. this plugin support voice command </p><br>
+<p>Chat plugin contains 2 labels with 2 inputs one is with "name id" and the second is with "message id", and a button (Send message) init with "btn-send id".
+This plugin supports voice command option </p><br>
 <h3>Plugin Property:</h3>
 <h4>wsURL - initial the url of chat ws</h4>
-<h4>commands - initial voice coomand for start speach the text</h4>
+<h4>commands - initial voice coomand.</h4>

-<h3>init object</h3>
-"2GatherAPI Instance".pluginFactories.chatFactory.createPlugin(document.getElementsByTagName("tg-chat")[0]);<br>

-Alternatively is to create chat from two input one with message id and the second with name id and button with btn-send id. and you need create chatUtil instance and call initChat with chat ws as paramater
+An alternative, is to create the chat from two different inputs seperately one is with "message id" and the second is with "name id", and button with "btn-send id".
+In addition, you need to create chatUtil instance and call initChat with "chat ws" as a paramater.

 <h3>Example:</h3>
 <p>